jamiesonbates/WhatAreStockOptions/README.md

 ## What is vesting?
 Companies might employ a retention strategy called vesting.
 Essentially, employees are given stock or options as part of their compensation package, but will only be able to capitalize on their stocks and options after a period of time.

 For example, say you are given $10,000 in stock that has vesting terms of 4-year vest with a 1-year cliff vest.
-This means that you will be able to access 25% or $2,500 dollars of the stock after 1 year, with the rest vesting on a rolling (i.e. monthly basis) basis.
+This means that you will be able to access 25% or $2,500 dollars of the stock after 1 year, with the rest vesting on a rolling (i.e. monthly) basis.
 So after 13 months, you will have access to $2,708 of your stock or (25% + 1/36).

 There are many rules for vesting, but what you need to know is that if you receive an offer for stock or options as part of your compensation package, you need to ask what the vesting terms are.